robguilarr/robguilar/public/about/index.md

 > Data Scientist, CommercialX - **[QuantumBlack AI](https://www.mckinsey.com/capabilities/quantumblack/how-we-help-clients "Learn more")** | Sep 2023 - Jan 2024

-As a Data Scientist at CommercialX, QuantumBlack's retail (B2C) vertical analytics engine, I focused on assetizing high-impact solutions in pricing and assortment optimization use cases, and supporting client deployments under a BOT model.
+As a Data Scientist at CommercialX, QuantumBlack's retail (B2C) vertical analytics engine, focused on assetizing high-impact solutions in pricing and assortment optimization use cases, and supporting client deployments under a BOT model.

-- 5.2% gross margin uplift achieved for mid-demand products by integrating a Python optimization algorithm for gross margin maximization, leveraging XGBoost pricing model outputs, within a 6 pp CPI variation scenarios.
+- Integrated an engine capable to produce 5.2% gross margin uplift for mid-demand products using a Python optimization algorithm for gross margin maximization, leveraging XGBoost pricing model outputs, within a 6 pp CPI variation scenarios.
 - 4+ hours of runtime reduction achieved by engineering a high-performance distributed computing module using PySpark, optimizing data migration between Databricks DBFS and Azure Blob Storage while exporting Gensim-based neural network outputs for product complementarity.